BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 ## Scoreboard Tag: `scoretag`

-This scoreboard event adds or remove the scoreboard tag from a player.
+This scoreboard action adds or remove the scoreboard tag from a player.
 The kind of tags that are used by vanilla Minecraft and not the [betonquest tags](#tag-tag).

 | Parameter        | Syntax            | Default Value          | Explanation                       |
 |------------------|-------------------|------------------------|-----------------------------------|